wuzhengy/TAU/IP2.md

 Upon inserting the first node into its routing vector and when starting up thereafter, the node should attempt to find the closest nodes in the DHT to itself.
 It does this by issuing find_node messages to closer and closer nodes until it cannot find any closer.
 The routing vector should be saved between invocations of the client software.

-### Capture swarm vector
+### Capture swarm and its vector
 Each node A will use a distance strategy to select 8 nodes to build own capture swarm.
 5 of them are based on closest XOR distance.
 3 of them are randomly selected from routing vector.
 This is to prevent hacker to generate set of close nodes to suffocating A.
 The capture swarm has two jobs:
 1. providing data passing, mostly when node A is behind public accessibility such as behind NAT or filter restrictions.
 2. temporary data storage when target nodes are off line.
 This is a last resort for helping nodes to transmit critical data.
+This is for some application such as instant messaging to assure important data, link, hash or texts are deliverred at the best effort.
 Each node will maintain such storage for 1000 unites of 1 kb data item.

 * quality of the swarm member, end to end feedback.